 How early in a pregnancy (how soon) can I schedule?

 The pregnancy needs to be identified by ultrasound.
 This happens around 5 weeks from the last menstrual period (LMP).
 That is the earliest a scheduled appointment is made.
 The medication abortion procedure can be taken up to 11.0 weeks.
 You may click the following link to Request a Call to Schedule an Abortion With Our Office.

 How late in a pregnancy (how far) can I schedule?

-The Albuquerque clinic offers services through the 23.6th week.
-The Dallas clinic no longer offers abortion services, however we provide other reproductive care, and we can see how we can help get you to the services you need.
+The Albuquerque clinic offers services through the 24th week.
+The Dallas clinic no longer offers abortion services.
 The procedure for abortion during each trimester is different.
 You should contact the office to find out exactly what you should be prepared for based on the last normal menstrual period or ultrasound result you have had.
 You may click the following link to Request a Call to Schedule an Abortion With Our Office.

 Do I have to see a doctor before making an appointment?